JaGoLi/libreboot-repo/www/news/libreboot202104xx.md

 infrastructure; Libreboot is now lead by me.
 I have a completely different idea for how to run the project and what a *coreboot distro* should be.

-I made an agreement with the other developers: advanced features implemented in that rewritten build system will be implemented in *my* build system.
-I will be working with swiftgeek who, working with Andrew Robbins, was largely responsible for overseeing the re-write.
-That rewritten build system, called Paper (old one was called lbmk, short for libreboot-make), has many advanced features intended to increase the configurability and provide features similar to what you would get with proprietary firmware development ecosystems.
-These will be implemented in lbmk instead. `lbmk` is the build system in Libreboot 20160907, the last stable release of Libreboot.
-I have picked up where I left off in developing *lbmk*.

 I, Leah Rowe, stepped down from Libreboot development in 2017.
 Since late 2020, I've been actively developing Libreboot again.
 I have been working on another project, forked via Libreboot 20160907 build system `lbmk` but on documentation